SFO to prosecute Olympus over accounting scandal

-TOKYO Britain's fraud agency will prosecute Olympus Corp and its British unit Gyrus for falsifying accounts, the Japanese medical equipment maker said on Wednesday, dragging a $1.7 billion (1 billion pounds) accounting scandal back into the spotlight after it erupted nearly two years ago.
+TOKYO Britain's fraud agency will prosecute Olympus Corp (7733.T) and its British unit Gyrus for falsifying accounts, the Japanese medical equipment maker said on Wednesday, dragging a $1.7 billion (1.08 billion pounds) accounting scandal back into the spotlight after it erupted nearly two years ago.

-Olympus plunged into the red and its share price tanked after details of massive hidden losses were discovered late in 2011, but it has since swung back into profit and Sony Corp paid 50 billion yen ($500 million) to become its biggest shareholder this year.
+Olympus plunged into the red and its share price tanked after details of massive hidden losses were discovered late in 2011, but it has since swung back into profit and Sony Corp (6758.T) paid 50 billion yen (320 million pounds) to become its biggest shareholder this year.

 The three executives were handed suspended sentences while the firm was fined 700 million yen.